 The Accountants in Practice (AiP) SIG is chaired by Stuart Miller, Product Compliance and Industry Engagement Manager (UK Product) at Xero.
 Kevin Sefton, CEO at Untied is Vice-Chairperson.

-The Accountants in Practice Interest Group (AiP) is designed to bring together software developers, accountants and accountancy bodies, and representatives from the regulatory bodies such as HM Revenue & Customs, HM Cabinet Office, Companies House and even Members of Parliament themselves.
+The AiP SIG is designed to bring together software developers, accountants and accountancy bodies, and representatives from the regulatory bodies such as HM Revenue & Customs, HM Cabinet Office, Companies House and even Members of Parliament themselves.